 - Add the flour and salt to a large bowl and stir to combine.

-- Make a well in the center and add your prepared vegan egg replacer (for Bob’s Red Mill Egg Replacer, just mix 2 tbsp of the powder with 4 tbsp of water and let it sit for 3 min), vegan sour cream, and coconut cream or softened vegan butter.
+- Make a well in the center and add your prepared vegan egg replacer (for Bob’s Red Mill Egg Replacer, just mix 2 tablespoon of the powder with 4 tablespoon of water and let it sit for 3 min), vegan sour cream, and coconut cream or softened vegan butter.

 - Combine with a strong spoon, spatula, or your hands until you have a somewhat sticky and rough dough ball.